DMVPN Dynamic Tunnels Between Spokes Behind a NAT Device

 Information About DMVPN Dynamic Tunnels Between Spokes Behind a NAT Device

-The following sections describe how the DMVPN Dynamic Tunnels Between
+The following sections describe how DMVPN: Dynamic Tunnels Between

-Spokes Behind a NAT Device feature allows spoke-to-spoke tunnels to be built
+Spokes Behind a NAT Device allows spoke-to-spoke tunnels to be built even if

 When an NHRP registration is received, the hub checks the source IP address on the encapsulating GRE/IP header of the NHRP packet with the source NBMA IP address, which is contained in the NHRP registration packet.
 If these IP addresses are different, then NHRP knows that NAT is changing the outer IP header source address.
 The hub preserves both the pre- and post-NAT address of the registered spoke.

 If encryption is used, then IPsec transport mode must be used to enable NHRP.

 nhrp command output example shows the source IP address of the NHRP packet and tunnel information for Spoke B in the figure above:

 The NBMA (post-NAT) address for Spoke B is 172.18.2.1 (the claimed NBMA (pre-NAT) source address is 172.16.2.1).